 Prep.
-Increase interdepartmental coordination related to

-4.2.13 landside response, reporting, and risk reduction in King County.
-(DNRP)
+Increase interdepartmental coordination related 4.2.14 to landslide response, reporting, and risk

 The Water and Land Resources Division will form an interdepartmental landslide hazard committee for the purpose of identifying and updating landslide response roles and resources, increasing public awareness of landslide hazards and preparedness, and updating policies and codes, as appropriate, to address current and projected landslide risks.